projectcalico/calico/master/networking/dual-stack.md

 ### Before you begin...

-You must first set up a cluster following the Kubernetes [prerequisites](https://kubernetes.io/docs/concepts/services-networking/dual-stack/#prerequisites) and [enablement steps](https://kubernetes.io/docs/concepts/services-networking/dual-stack/#enable-ipv4-ipv6-dual-stack) for dual stack, except that:

--  you can ignore mention of the Kubenet network plugin, because here we will use {{site.prodname}}
+1. Set up a cluster following the Kubernetes [prerequisites](https://kubernetes.io/docs/concepts/services-networking/dual-stack/#prerequisites) and [enablement steps](https://kubernetes.io/docs/concepts/services-networking/dual-stack/#enable-ipv4-ipv6-dual-stack) for dual stack, except ignore mention of the Kubenet network plugin, because here we will use
-   instead.
+{{site.prodname}} instead.

-Then follow our [installation
+1. Follow our [installation
 guide]({{site.baseurl}}/{{page.version}}/getting-started/kubernetes/installation/calico) to identify
-and download the right {{site.prodname}} manifest for the size of cluster you want to set up, and for your preferred datastore type, but do not apply that manifest yet.
+and download the right {{site.prodname}} manifest for the cluster, and for your preferred datastore type, but do not apply that manifest yet.

 ### How to